Boston Car Accident Lawyer

 Identify Everyone Responsible

 Just as important as correctly assessing the value of your claim is knowing whether you have grounds for a personal injury claim in the first place.
 While your injuries and expenses might meet the thresholds for filing, someone else still needs to be demonstrably at fault for what happened in order to receive compensation.

 Determining who was at fault and how will require a full investigation of your crash.
 Evidence will need to be collected and witness testimony gathered.
 Your Boston car accident lawyer can handle these tasks for you.
 Whether the driver who hit you was guilty of speeding or distracted, drunk, or drowsy driving, we’ll find whatever evidence is available to back up your claim.

 It may even be that more than one party was at fault.
 For example, dangerous road conditions may have contributed to the crash, thereby implicating the government agency responsible for the road’s upkeep.
 Similarly, an unsecured roadwork site could leave the construction company at fault.
 We will also examine the vehicles involved in the crash to determine whether a part malfunctioned or was faulty.
 If it was and the negligent actions of the parts manufacturer are to blame, we will hold them accountable for their poor judgment.

 Boston Car Accident FAQ

 After your auto collision, you almost certainly have a number of questions that need to be answered.
-This is perfectly normal, and your Boston car accident lawyer will be available to answer any questions you might have.
+This is perfectly normal, and your car accident lawyer from Boston will be available to answer any questions you might have.
 Below, we’ve addressed a few of the ones we hear most often: